You wouldn't try to set a friend's broken leg just because you've watched some Grey's Anatomy.

 Of course, if you have any problems that fit these descriptions, please see a counselor too!

 Most importantly: if your friend is talking about hurting themselves or someone else, or if they match any of the other warning signs of suicide, then it is very important that you get them to see a counselor as soon as possible.
 If you ever think they may be in immediate danger of suicide, you should call 911 (or whatever your local emergency number is.)

 Although counselors can seem expensive, most health insurance covers counseling, and many colleges have counseling centers that are free to students.
 In addition, some counselors offer “sliding scale” fees where people with lower incomes pay lower rates.
 Money should never be an obstacle to getting counseling.

 Not sure how to find a therapist?
-Psychology Today and Good Therapy have lists of therapists that you can look through to find a good match.
-You can also find online therapist at Breakthrough (although this is not available in all areas.)
+Psychology Today and Good Therapy have lists of therapists that you can look through to find a good match in your local area.
+You can also find an online therapist at Better Help or Breakthrough (although this is not available in all areas.)
 Many therapists will do a free phone consultation, so a good strategy is to research a few therapists that seem good, give each of them a call, and then book a session with the one that seems like the best fit.